Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: Abstract

 \section{Abstract}

 The $\nu = 2/3$ filling is the simplest paradigmatic example of a fractional quantum Hall state, which contains counter-propagating edge modes.
-These modes can be either in the coherent or equilibrated to different extents, on top of the possible edge reconstruction.
-In the coherent regime, two distinct renormalization group fixed points have been previously proposed, namely Kane-Fischer-Polchinski and Wang-Meir-Gefen.
-In the equilibration regime, different degree of thermal equilibration can exist, while charge is fully equilibrated.
-Here, we show that these rich variety of models can give rise to three possible conductance plateaus at $e^2/2h$ (recently observed in experiments), $5e^2/9h$ (we predict), and $e^2/3h$ (observed earlier in experiments) in a quantum point contact geometry.
+These modes can be either in the unequilibrated regime or equilibrated to different extents, on top of a possible edge reconstruction.
+In the unequilibrated regime, two distinct renormalization group fixed points have been previously proposed, namely Kane-Fischer-Polchinski and Wang-Meir-Gefen.
+In the equilibration regime, different degree of thermal equilibration may occur, while charge is fully equilibrated.
+Here, we show that this rich variety of models can give rise to three possible conductance plateaus at $e^2/2h$ (recently observed in experiments), $5e^2/9h$ (predicted here), and $e^2/3h$ (observed earlier in experiments) in a quantum point contact geometry.
 We identify different mechanisms for \emph{electrical shot noise} generation at these plateaus, which provides an experimentally accessible venue for distinguishing among the distinct models.

+\textit{The tragic and barbaric killing of Prof.\ Sergei Gredeskul and his wife, Viktoria, as they spent a quiet weekend at home on the accursed October 7th, 2023, was one of many tragedies that happened on that day and the following months.
+A student of Ilya Lifshitz, and a scientific grandson of Lev Landau, Sergei left a great career at Kharkiv University, Ukraine, and moved in 1991 to Israel, where he became a member of the Physics Department at Ben Gurion University.
+Sergei made numerous contributions to condensed matter physics; a common theme that can be found in many of his works is disorder and inhomogeneity.
+Even those who did not know him closely felt that Sergei deserved a scientific commemoration, and we are proud to be part of this endeavor.}